scientist-softserv/atla_digitial_library/README.md

 Upon resubmission of the form, the resource should be created successfully.

 This is currently a known bug in Hyrax.
 See here for more details: https://github.com/samvera/hyrax/issues/3128

+### Statistics Not Updating

+Statistics can be updated manually by running `UpdateStatisticalDataJob.perform_later` in the rails console.

+Once run, the job will automatically schedule itself to run again in the future.

 # Backups
 ## Backup Tools